 Valerie Palmer-Mehta, in her essay “Disciplining the Masculine,” describes Janice as being in “full feminine masquerade” in this episode.
 Jan pretends to be matronly and caring but she has a devious, self-serving plan up her sleeve.
-She knows that Little Bobby and Sophia are struggling with their mother’s death (mainly because she saw them freak out at the phony séance that AJ conducted).
-She capitalizes on the children’s pain to draw Bobby closer to her.
+She knows that Little Bobby and Sophia are struggling with their mother’s death (mainly because she saw them freak out at the phony séance that AJ conducted), and she capitalizes on the children’s pain to draw Bobby closer to her.
 She instant-messages Little Bobby and Sophia with the user-name Vlad666.
-When the kids ask who she is, she gives the mysterious and frightening reply, “Rising Damp.”
+When the kids ask who it is that they’re conversing with, she gives the mysterious and frightening reply, “Rising Damp.”
 Jan then leads them to the Ouija board.
-(Throughout the seasons, Janice and AJ seem to be the truest inheritors of Livia Soprano’s cruelty and callousness, and their parallel use of the Ouija board here solidifies this similarity between them.)
-After sending the kids into a state of terror, she sits and waits for Bobby’s inevitable phone call for aid.
+(Throughout the seasons, Janice and AJ have seemed to be the truest inheritors of Livia Soprano’s cruelty and callousness, and their parallel use of the Ouija board here solidifies this similarity between them.)
+After sending the kids into a state of terror, Janice sits and waits for Bobby’s inevitable phone call for aid.
 When she comes over to Bobby’s house to help, she sensibly tells him, “The dead have nothing to say to us.”
 She suggests that they reheat Karen’s last ziti, and Bobby quietly assents while a tear runs down his cheek.
 Janice has definitively replaced Karen.
 The Queen is dead; long live the Queen.

 Tony has absorbed Svetlana’s excellent interpretation of his cowardice, and it has shamed him, and his solution is to look for aspects of weakness in himself and get rid of them by cutting off the treatment that exposes this vulnerability.
 Kinda like shooting the messenger.
 Not the operation that’s needed, but the one he would inevitably choose, like ordering the destruction of the painting of his beloved dead horse so he won’t have to see it.

-Others have a different interpretation why Tony ends his long-running relationship with Melfi.
+Others have a different interpretation of why Tony ends his long-running relationship with Melfi.
 Judith Shulevitz, also at Slate.com, notes that in the first therapy session of the hour, Tony almost lets it slip to Dr. Melfi that he committed murder (of Ralph); he may be walking away from treatment now in order to prevent himself from saying too much to his therapist.
-Some viewers think he walks away because of genuine frustration, while some say Melfi is getting axed because she has become less of an important character over time, and some believe that it’s just another plot-twist.
+Some viewers think he walks away because of genuine frustration, while some said Chase was preparing to give Melfi the axe because she had become less of an important character over time.
+Some viewers found the scene to just be another plot-twist.
 Whatever the reason, Tony is done.
 Doctor Melfi stands up to shake his hand.
 Tony kisses her gently on the cheek and walks out.

 Tony heads down to Miami Beach where Beansie Gaeta has arranged a meeting with Little Carmine.
 We heard Tony refer to this younger Carmine as “Brainless the Second” in “The Weight” (4.04), and our first glimpse of him now hints that this description is accurate.
 Little Carmine mispronounces words and makes his point so archly that Tony can’t even be sure what his point is.
 Little Carmine agrees to intercede on Tony’s behalf, but we wonder if this boob might just make things worse between New Jersey and New York.